Skip to main content

 When we think of hair loss, we often think of male hair loss, but the reality is that women are increasingly experiencing hair loss too.

-During menopause, hormonal fluctuations can impact the hair follicle, leading to hair thinning, loss of volume, and changes in hair texture.
-These changes are primarily due to a decrease in oestrogen levels and higher than normal testosterone levels.
-Therefore, menopausal hair loss is pretty much the same as female pattern hair loss (aka androgenic alopecia) but occurring later in life.
+During menopause, hormonal fluctuations can affect hair follicles, leading to hair thinning, reduced volume, and changes in hair texture.
+These changes are primarily due to a decrease in oestrogen levels and higher-than-normal testosterone levels.
+Therefore, menopausal hair loss is pretty much the same as female pattern hair loss (also known as androgenic alopecia) but occurs later in life.

 What is menopause?

-Numerous variables that can influence ovarian ageing include nutrition, activity level, smoking status, socioeconomic situation, body mass index (BMI), ethnicity, cultural beliefs, and concomitant medical/gynecological health conditions, affect the age at menopause onset.
+Said differently, how quickly we reach menopause depends on our chronological and ovarian ages.
+Since we cannot control our chronological age, we can control ovarian aging.
+Variables that can influence ovarian ageing, including nutrition, activity level, smoking status, body mass index (BMI), ethnicity, cultural beliefs, and concomitant medical conditions, affect the age of menopause onset.

-Hair loss during menopause often manifest as diffuse thinning or a widening of the middle part (similar presentation to female pattern hair loss).
-It is believed that low oestrogen shortens the anagen phase (growth phase) and the follicles becomes more sensitive to androgens and shrinks over time.
-As a result of follicle miniturising (shrinking), the hair follicle becomes weak and falls out easily.
+Hair loss during menopause often manifests as diffuse thinning or widening of the midline (similar to the presentation of female pattern hair loss).
+Low oestrogen shortens the anagen (growth) phase, and follicles become more sensitive to androgens and shrink over time.
+As a result of follicle miniturising (shrinking), the hair becomes weak and falls out easily.

 menopausal hair loss